zytx121/zytx121.github.io/_pages/about.md

 11 / 2022: One paper on oriented object detection (PVT-SAR) is accepted by <b>JSTARS</b> (JCR Q2)

-10 / 2022: A report on oriented object detection is made at Journal of Radar doctoral forum (2022 雷达学报博士论坛)
+10 / 2022: A report on oriented object detection is made at the Journal of Radar doctoral forum (雷达学报博士论坛)

 08 / 2022: One collaborative paper on oriented object detection (SCRDet++) is accepted by <b>TPAMI</b>